 If you’re familiar with concrete, you’re likely familiar with the debate surrounding precast concrete vs cast-in-place concrete.
 Both methods have their advantages, but there is one clear winner.

-Precast concrete has continued to grow in popularity over the years due to its efficiency, strength and durability.
-But why are more businesses turning to precast concrete?
-We’ll discuss the differences in this blog and provide examples for what makes precast concrete more advantageous.
+Cast-in-place concrete is used on nearly every construction site but precast concrete has continued to grow in popularity over the years due to its efficiency, strength and durability.
+So why are more businesses turning to precast concrete?
+We’ll discuss the differences in this blog and provide examples of what makes precast concrete more efficient than cast-in-place concrete.

 What is precast concrete?

-Precast concrete, sometimes called “prefabricated” or “pre made” concrete, is a concrete product that is created offsite, then delivered to its project destination for final use.
+Precast concrete, sometimes called “prefabricated” or “pre-made” concrete, is a concrete product that is created offsite then delivered to its project destination for final use.
+Precast concrete is versatile, fire-resistant and soundproof.

-Precast concrete products, such as Pole Base®, are created by pouring a cement mixture into a mold that can contain wire mesh, rebar or even prestressed cable.
+Precast concrete products, such as the TDS Pole Base® precast concrete products, are created by pouring a cement mixture into a mold that can contain wire mesh, rebar or even prestressed cable.
 The filled mold is then cured in a controlled environment to ensure greater control over material quality.

 Because this all happens offsite, the delivered product is ready for use right away, which can save crucial time on construction projects.